 Not only do these people now have clean water, but it is also readily accessible.
 The women who fetched the water gain up to six hours a day that can now be used to obtain literacy and vocational training or to tend to their homes and children.

 Child Sponsorship Program Centers

 Children who formerly had to fetch water are now able to attend school, thereby avoiding the illiteracy and vocational poverty their parents and grandparents had suffered.66

-GFA’s Bridge of Hope Program provides backpacks and school supplies, relieving students’ parents of the pressure of those expenses.
+GFA’s Child Sponsorship Program provides backpacks and school supplies, relieving students’ parents of the pressure of those expenses.
 Children also receive a nutritious meal each day and free health checkups.
 As they experience holistic growth through the program, students gain a vision for a life away from the cheap labor in brick kilns and factories—and they are equipped to fulfill that vision.

 God’s Grace in Action Through You

 None of Gospel for Asia’s efforts to free families from poverty and their children from child labor would be possible without people like you.
-The prayers and financial support of GFA friends drill wells; open Bridge of Hope centers; pay for literacy classes, vocational training and farm animals; and equip all of the ministries of national missionaries who are sharing Christ’s love through practical ways that change lives both now and for eternity.
+The prayers and financial support of GFA friends drill wells; open Child Sponsorship Program centers; pay for literacy classes, vocational training and farm animals; and equip all of the ministries of national missionaries who are sharing Christ’s love through practical ways that change lives both now and for eternity.